Carmarthen: Arthurian legend

 Geoffrey of Monmouth, writing in 1188, began the legend that Merlin was born in a cave outside Carmarthen.
 The town's Welsh name, Caerfyrddin, is widely claimed to mean "Merlin's fort", but a reverse etymology is also suggested: the name Merlin may have originated from the town's name in the anglicised form of Myrddin.
 (See Merlin).
 An alternative explanation is that Myrddin is a corruption of the town's Roman name, Moridunum, meaning "sea fort."

 Legend also had it that if a certain tree called Merlin's Oak fell, it would bring the downfall of the town.
 Translated from Welsh, it reads: "When Merlin's Oak comes tumbling down/Down shall fall Carmarthen Town."
 To obstruct this, the tree was dug up when it died; pieces of it remain in the town museum.

 The Black Book of Carmarthen includes poems that refer to Myrddin (Ymddiddan Myrddin a Thaliesin, "Conversation of Merlin and Taliesin") and possibly to Arthur (Pa ŵr yw'r Porthor?, "What man is the porter?").
 Interpretation of these is difficult, as the Arthurian legends were known by this time and details of the modern form had been described by Geoffrey of Monmouth before the book was written.
+Some historians suggest that Vortigern along with his army from Powys may have invaded the Ystrad Tywi in order to gain control of it but had to retreat either due to local rebels fighting back or being defeated by Dyfed, but in the process may have kidnapped a young Merlin from Carmarthen hence why the character is legendary within the town.

 Early modern

 One of the earliest recorded Eisteddfodau took place at Carmarthen in about 1451, presided over by Gruffudd ap Nicolas.

 The Book of Ordinances (1569–1606) is one of the earliest surviving minute books of a town in Wales.
 It gives a unique picture of an Elizabethan town.

-After the Acts of Union, Carmarthen became judicial headquarters of the Court of Great Sessions for south-west Wales.
+After the incorporation of Wales into the legal system of England, Carmarthen became judicial headquarters of the Court of Great Sessions for south-west Wales.
 The town's dominant pursuits in the 16th and 17th centuries were still agriculture and related trades, including woollen manufacture.
-Carmarthen was made a county corporate by a charter of James I in 1604.
-This decreed that Carmarthen should be known as the 'County of the Borough of Carmarthen' and have two sheriffs.
-This was reduced to one sheriff in 1835 and the ceremonial post continues to this day.

 The Priory and the Friary were abandoned after the dissolution of the monasteries under Henry VIII.
 The chapels of St Catherine and St Barbara were lost.
 The Church of St Peter's survived as the main religious establishment.
 During the Marian persecutions of the 1550s, Bishop Ferrar of St David's was burnt at the stake in the market square – now Nott Square.
 His life and death as a Protestant martyr are recorded in Foxe's Book of Martyrs.

 In 1689, John Osborne, 1st Earl of Danby, was created 1st Marquess of Carmarthen by William III.
 He was then created Duke of Leeds in 1694, and Marquess of Carmarthen became the courtesy title for the Duke's heir apparent until the Dukedom became extinct on the death of the 12th Duke in 1964.